DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Ok, so we've spent ten hours or so, we've gotten to know our customer much better and we've added a bunch of stuff to EasyAM.
 Now get to work, dang it!
 We're not paying you folks just to sit around printin' out cards.

 ![Now we have cards with full titles, questions, and notes](images/chapter15-easyam-9.png)

+{blurb, class: information}

+### Did you get it?

+Now we're starting to learn how taking apart information by tagging it up and then reassembling it can: let us be more professional, ask better questions, and find ways to make the customer happy that they haven't even thought of yet.

+{/blurb}